aganovia/GVSU-CIS350-TeamDatingSim/README.md

 ## Prerequisites

+If running the game through the RenPy launcher, the RenPy SDK will need to be installed.
+More instructions on that under "Run Instructions" below.

 ## Run Instructions
+There are two ways to run the game: 1) using a PC/Mac build executable, or 2) through the RenPy Launcher.

+1. Follow [this link](https://drive.google.com/drive/folders/1az7ftY8EJRIvNACc6j2xvsX73XWzscc9?usp=sharing) to a Google Drive folder containing zip files of PC and Mac builds of the game.
+Download the appropriate build for your OS, extract the files, and run the "DatingSim.exe" file.

-To run the game first go to [Renpy Download](https://www.renpy.org/latest.html) to get Renpy on your computer.
-Next go to whatever software you use for git and clone this repository.
-After the repository has been clone open the renpy folder that you downloaded.
-From there click one of the Renpy application files, and this will load up Renpy.
-Once you see a Renpy logo on your taskbar then go the bottom right corner and click on prefrences.
-Once there click Projects Directory and find this repository in your file system, and then go into the folder until see the SRC folder.
-The path should look something like this previousfolders\GVSU-CIS350-TeamDatingSim\src once you have something similar click okay.
-Now push continue and return.
-The game should now be listed under projects if not then hit the refresh button.
-If it still doesn't show then check the preference is set correctly.
-Finally click on the game and puch the launch project button.
-The game will load up in a seperate window.
+2. First go to [Renpy Download](https://www.renpy.org/latest.html) and install RenPy on your computer.
+Next, clone this repository.
+After the repository has been cloned, open the RenPy SDK folder that you downloaded.
+From there, click the "renpy.exe" file to launch the RenPy Launcher.
+In the launcher, click the "Preferences" button in the lower right..
+Once there, click "Projects Directory" and set the path to the "src" directory from this repo.
+The path should look something like this: "reviousfolders\GVSU-CIS350-TeamDatingSim\src".
+Click okay, push continue, and return.
+The game should then be listed under Projects; if not, click the refresh button.
+If it still doesn't appear, check the preferences to make sure the Projects Directory is properly set.
+Finally click on the game and click "Launch Project".
+The game will load up in a separate window.

-As a simpler option, here is a link to distributions https://drive.google.com/drive/folders/1az7ftY8EJRIvNACc6j2xvsX73XWzscc9?usp=sharing